Products

 // Register the self under My:Profile alias

-lemonade.set('My:Profile', self);
+lemonade.set('My:Profile', this);

 // Counter is created from the attribute counter